403errors/cinetrack-api/README.md

 - **GET /api/v1/reviews/:id**: Get a specific review by ID
 - **PATCH /api/v1/reviews/:id**: Update a specific review by ID
 - **DELETE /api/v1/reviews/:id**: Delete a specific review by ID

+## File Structure

+- `app.js` and `server.js`: Main entry points of the application.
+- `controllers/`: Contains the controllers that handle the application's logic.
+    - `authController.js`: Handles authentication-related logic.
+    - `entertainmentController.js`: Handles logic related to entertainment items.
+    - `errorController.js`: Handles error handling.
+    - `handlerFactory.js`: Factory function for creating generic handlers.
+    - `reviewController.js`: Handles logic related to reviews.
+    - `userController.js`: Handles logic related to users.
+    - `watchlistController.js`: Handles logic related to watchlists.
+- `models/`: Contains the Mongoose models for the application's data.
+    - `entertainmentModel.js`: Defines the schema for entertainment items.
+    - `reviewModel.js`: Defines the schema for reviews.
+    - `userModel.js`: Defines the schema for users.
+    - `watchlistModel.js`: Defines the schema for watchlists.
+- `routes/`: Contains the routes for the application's API.
+    - `entertainmentRoutes.js`: Defines the routes for entertainment items.
+    - `reviewRoutes.js`: Defines the routes for reviews.
+    - `userRoutes.js`: Defines the routes for users.
+    - `watchlistRoutes.js`: Defines the routes for watchlists.
+- `utils/`: Contains utility functions.
+    - `apiFeatures.js`: Utility functions for API features like filtering, sorting, and pagination.
+    - `appError.js`: Custom error class for the application.
+    - `catchAsync.js`: Utility function for catching errors in asynchronous functions.
+- `dev-data/`: Contains development data.
+    - `entertainment.json`: Sample entertainment data.
+    - `import-dev-data.js`: Script for importing development data into the database.
+    - `reviews.json`: Sample review data.
+    - `users.json`: Sample user data.

 ## License